luisdalmolin/luisdalmolin.dev/content/blog/sending-slack-notifications-on-github-actions.md

 type: post
 ---

-This is simply a short tip post on how to send messages to slack after your github action runs.
+This is simply a short tip post on how to send messages to a slack channel after your github action runs.
 [This package](https://github.com/marketplace/actions/action-slack) make this very simple.
 You only need to implement the following markup in your existing Github Action:

 {{< highlight yml >}}
     - name: Send Slack notification